September 23, 2021

 By allowing us to handle your claim on your behalf, you can focus on what is most important – your recovery and care, or that of your family member or loved one.

-For further information on making a claim for fatal injury resulting from medical negligence in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at firstname.lastname@example.org
+For further information on making a claim due to medical negligence resulting in a fatal injury in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at email@example.com

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with RE.8 of SI 518 of 2002.